This is me and my blog

 My blog is in Swedish.
 But several posts are valid also in international perspectives.

-I translate these texts gradually into English and they are listed here below.
+I translate these texts gradually into English and they are listed here below (starting with the newest posts).

 No wonder advertising is losing effect.
 Orlando Wood at System 1 Group recently published the book “Lemon”, showing how advertising is loosing effect because it’s trying to communicate with the left side of the brain.
 Just as so much of today’s culture and society.
 But, as so many studies have proven already, advertising works best when it’s emotional – and that is communicating with the right side of the brain.